 Stay off the tracks.
 Stay alert when near the tracks - it might save your life.
 Trains travel at high speeds, come from both directions and can't stop very easily.

 Step 6: Be ready for fare inspection

 Fare inspectors circulate through rail cars to check for valid fare.
-When asked, show your validated ticket, pass, upgrade, zone receipt, smart card or transfer.
-You may also be asked to show your ticket, pass or transfer at rail stations in areas identified by "Fare Paid Zone" signs.
+When asked, show your validated ticket, pass, upgrade, zone receipt, smart card or 3-Hour Pass.
+You may also be asked to show your ticket, pass or 3-Hour Pass at rail stations in areas identified by "Fare Paid Zone" signs.

 Step 7: Exit at your stop

 Your train will stop at every station along the route.
 To exit, the door will open automatically or push the "Open Door" button located near the door.

 - Your validated train ticket serves as valid fare payment if you need to complete your trip on a bus.
 Just show your bus driver the validated train ticket as you board.

 - If you are starting out on a bus and then transferring to train, be sure to ask the bus driver for a 3-Hour Pass when you board the bus and keep it with you in case a train fare inspector asks for proof of payment.